 The analysis will be performed at the resolution of the PET image.
 If matched anatomical images are available, they may have better spatial resolution than the PET.
 In this case, or just to have a smoother appearance, an interpolation can be configured.
 To this end, activate the Interpolate box and specify the voxel dimensions in x,y and z in mm.

-the segmentation mask is derived from the averaged PET series.
+the segmentation mask is derived from the averaged PET series when the INP is a dynamic PET image.
 Several methods can be selected from the drop-down menu.

 MR- or CT-Based Mask